SAO/NSF Solar REU Program

 - Two letters of recommendation.

-- Two one-paragraph essays: one discussing a challange you have faced and how you overcame it, and another detailing the unique talents and characteristics that you will bring to the program.
+- Two one-paragraph essays: one discussing a challenge you have faced and how you overcame it, and another detailing the unique talents and characteristics that you will bring to the program.
 Tell us about yourself!

 Your application will not be considered without the above elements.
 The CfA's web application system will request the letters of recommendation once you have entered the names of your recommenders.
 They will be able to upload a pdf file.